Serving an UNKIND CUT to SMEs

 To be fair, our government has been paying much attention with agencies like Spring and IE Singapore leading the way.
 The efficacy of recent policy measures introduced is best elaborated elsewhere.
 In this post, I would like to touch on the current state of bank financing for SMEs.

 Given their importance to our economy, one might think that the financing needs of SMEs are well taken care of…

 QUITE THE CONTRARY!

 Let’s start with a top down analysis of SMEs’ share of funding from our banking system.
 According to the MAS Financial Stability Review 2012, Singapore’s overall banking assets grew to S$2.2 trillion in 2011.
-Non-bank loans accounted for about 40% of the overall assets (or about S$880 billion).
+Non-bank loans accounted for about 40% of the overall assets (or about S0 where to buy isotretinoin billion).
 It was stated in the report that property-related loans form a significant proportion of non-bank loans.
 In our Domestic Banking Units (loosely, banks who are licensed to take in SGD deposits from the public and hence give out SGD loans to the public), property related loan exposures accounted for 46% of non-bank loans (or about S$405 billion).